LoadedGuns/LoadedGuns/README.md

 - 👀 I’m interested in Learning, and expanding my experience as a Video Game Developer!
-- 🌱 I’m currently learning more in depth ASP.NET framework concepts and Discord.js!
+- 🌱 I’m currently learning more in depth concepts of Computer Science and C/CPP Programming!
 - 💞️ I’m looking to collaborate on anything to gain experience in any reletive field of study!
 - 📫 How to reach me by email at loadedgunsttv@yahoo.com